Getting started

 before being passed into or returned from Rust functions.

-Now we have seen a very simple example to call a Rust function from JavaScript in a Node.js application.
-In the next article, we will discuss how to pass arbitrary arguments from a JavaScript program to Rust.
+Now we have seen a very simple example to call a Rust function from JavaScript in a Node.js application. we will discuss how to pass arbitrary arguments from a JavaScript program to Rust.